microsoft/vscode-docs/blogs/2016/08/22/introducing-ios-web-debugging-for-vs-code-on-windows-and-mac.md

 ## Getting started

-To get started, you simply open the **Command Palette** (`kb(workbench.action.showCommands)`) inside VS Code and type "ext install" to run the **Extensions: Install Extension** command.
+To get started, open the **Extensions** view (`kb(workbench.view.extensions)`).
 When the extension list appears, type "ios" to filter the list and install the Debugger for iOS Web extension.
 You'll then create a launch-configuration file which we explain in detail in our README [right here](https://github.com/Microsoft/vscode-ios-web-debug).

 ## Supported features